 - You want to double-check the accuracy of your own research.

 We are the highest-rated firm for a reason, and take great pride in the skill of our researchers.
 That being said, professional genealogists often meet with unrealistic expectations about what we can and cannot accomplish.
-There is no doubt that, in our eleven years in business, we have uncovered amazing stories and astounding amounts of information about our clients’ families.
+There is no doubt that, in our 11+ years in business, Legacy Tree has uncovered amazing stories and astounding amounts of information about our clients’ families.
 Still, there are natural limits to our abilities, and much often depends not only on the allotted time with which we have to work, but on the historic period and place in which your own ancestors lived.

-When you are ready to start a project with us, we hope you understand the following 7 things about professional research, especially if you are an experienced researcher yourself:
+When you are ready to start a project with us, we hope you understand the following seven things about professional research, especially if you are an experienced researcher yourself:

-- We Rely On Your Past Research.
 If you have already done any amount of research yourself, it is critical that you share everything you already know about the ancestor(s) we will be investigating.
-We will review your information and documents carefully, looking for clues you may have missed and noting the sources you have already checked so that we do not duplicate your work.
+Legacy Tree Professional Genealogists will review your information and documents carefully, looking for clues you may have missed and noting the sources you have already checked so that we do not duplicate your work.
 Nothing is more disappointing for the client or the researcher than realizing that precious time was spent on unnecessary research!
 On the other hand, try not to overwhelm us with a pile of disorganized notes, some of which may not be relevant to the case at hand!
 The time we spend reading through them counts toward your total project time, and we want to be as efficient as possible.
 It is also very important for us to note that, often, if your own research submitted to us contains no sourcing for its claims, this may require us to go back and verify it with original research of our own.
-This is done to ensure accuracy and make sure that we are not building on the wrong lines.
+This is done to ensure accuracy and make sure that professional genealogists are not building on the wrong lines.
 For this reason, it is best to attach as many citations or even images as possible when you provide your background information.
 This is especially true when we are asked to begin research with an ancestor who lived in the 19th century or earlier.

-- Documents Trump Family Stories.
 Quality genealogy research relies heavily on documentary proof.
 Even among documents, some are more accurate than others depending on the personal knowledge of those who created them.
-Be aware that when hiring us to prove your family stories, or connect you to a famous person, the actual documents we find may not fulfill your expectations.
+Be aware that when hiring us to prove your family stories, or connect you to a famous person, the actual documents that professional genealogists find may not fulfill your expectations.
 There is usually an element of truth to most family stories, which has then been embellished over the years and “improved” with the story-telling.
 You can count on us to figure out which part is true and backed up by solid documentation, but be prepared to learn which parts are not!

-- We Have a Lot of Clients.
 Genealogy is one of the most popular hobbies in the world, and our industry is booming.
-We have many clients from around the globe who keep our researchers very busy.
+Legacy Tree Professional Genealogists have many clients from around the globe who keep our researchers very busy.
 Besides our full-time staff researchers, we employ many part-time contractors with geo-specific expertise.
-Depending on the location of your ancestors, we assign your project to the researcher with the most relevant skill set.
+Depending on the location of your ancestors, we assign your project to the researcher with the most relevant skillset.
 Chances are, they have several other projects to finish before they begin yours.
 They generally only work on 1-2 projects at any given time in order to maintain focus on that specific family and not confuse family details or information.
 Once a researcher turns in their files, our project managers and editor must then review and finish them in the same order.
 Our standard turn-around time for a project is 10-12 weeks, mostly to accommodate these queues.
 Consequently, we may be actively working your case for only a fraction of that three-month period.
 Keep that in mind when you are checking in mid-project, and don’t get discouraged if not much progress has been made yet!

-- We Are Real People!
-We love what we do, and our greatest wish is to please each of our clients.
+Professional Genealogists love what we do, and our greatest wish is to please each of our clients.
 The fact is that we sometimes spend more time on your project than we are paid for, just to make sure that we have considered every angle and left no stone unturned.
 We live for the thrill of solving age-old mysteries, discovering missing links, and acquainting you with your precious ancestors.
 While we can never guarantee that a needed record exists, you can be sure that we will give our best efforts to find it in the most efficient way possible.
-Sometimes solving your research goal will take more than one research session, and other times we may research every possible avenue only to find that the answers just aren’t there.
+Sometimes solving your research goal will take more than one research session, and other times professional genealogists may research every possible avenue only to find that the answers just aren’t there.
 In those rare cases, we are just as disappointed as you are!
 Please know that we always do our best to find the most information possible for you during the time you have ordered.
 We thrive on your positive feedback, and hope to gain your trust as repeat customers.
-We are, after all, the world’s highest-rated professional genealogical research firm.
+Here at Legacy Tree, we are, after all, the world’s highest-rated professional genealogical research firm.